isomerpages/moe-clementipri/_our-curriculum/Science.md

 experimental designs and investigations.
 In this way, Communication, Collaboration and Information Skills (CCI) are emphasised through the use of Science language to appreciate the use of Science standards in their work.</p>
-<p><strong>Claim, Evidence, Reasoning (CER):</strong> Strategies for open-ended
+<p><strong>Claim, Evidence, Reasoning (CER):</strong> Strategies that pupils
-questions for pupils to have a scaffolding on how they can answer such questions and hence be more confident in their answers.</p>
+can adopt to excel in answering Open-Ended questions confidently.</p>
 <p><strong>RICE (Read, Identify, Connect and Evaluate):</strong> Strategies
-for MCQ to better equip the pupils on how they can answer their MCQ questions all in their own and be confident in their answers.</p>
+that pupils can adopt to excel in answering Multiple Choice Questions confidently.</p>
-<p><strong>Alternative Assessment:</strong> The use of alternative assessment
+<p><strong>Alternative Assessment:</strong> Incorporating alternative assessments,
+we foster pupil ownership, autonomy, and academic excellence in Science.
-to allow pupils to take ownership in their learning particularly in the conduct of investigation to conclude a Science concept during weekly lab work and Science Practical Tests</p>
+This innovative approach focuses on investigation skills during weekly lab work and Science Practical Tests.</p>
 <p></p>
 <p></p>